DigitalDenCloud/Traditional-Web-Hosting-On-AWS/README.md

 ------------------

-Part 1: Deploy a Highly Available Virtual Private Cloud (VPC) Manually creating a new Virtual Private Cloud (VPC) that spans two availability zones, setting the foundation for a resilient infrastructure.
-Also creating NAT gateways in both public subnets ensuring high availability and fault tolerance.
+Part 1: Deploy a Highly Available Virtual Private Cloud (VPC)
 - [Blog](https://awstip.com/traditional-web-hosting-on-aws-3d2f1fc4524a)
 - [Lab](https://www.youtube.com/watch?v=wdHhvifXs14&t=1200s)

-Part 2: Creating a Scalable & Highly Available Environment for a Web Server Leverage Load Balancing and Automatic Scaling To further enhance the availability and scalability of the Web Server.
+Part 2: Creating a Scalable & Highly Available Environment for a Web Server
 - [Blog](https://blog.digitalden.cloud/traditional-web-hosting-on-aws-part-2-creating-a-scalable-and-highly-available-environment-for-4be7f9b7a0ba)
 - [Lab](https://youtu.be/c3BUa_5wSjE)